Raghav0005/Forest-Cover-Classification/README.md

-Forest Cover Classification performed with a neural network developed with Tensorflow
+This project uses Tensorflow, Pandas, and NumPy to perform multi-class classification of Forest Covers usingf a deep feed-forward neural network.